-^ Image: LASALLE's Arts Management faculty, Deans, and academics and arts managers from Taiwan, Singapore and Malaysia at the ANCER Lab.
-Arts Policy, Cultural Democracy and Artist Communities at Universiti Malaya's Cultural Centre in Kuala Lumpur.
-PROGRAMME HIGHLIGHTS The programme recognises the importance of industry connections and collaborations to enhance your learning and help you hone your skills and perspectives as arts and cultural managers and leaders in your field.
+Image: LASALLE's Arts Management faculty and Deans, as well as academics, arts managers and artists from Taiwan, Singapore and Malaysia at the ANCER Lab.
+Arts Policy, Cultural Democracy and Artist Communities at Universit PROGRAMME HIGHLIGHTS The programme recognises the importance of industry connections and collaborations to enhance your learning and help you hone your skills and perspectives as arts and cultural managers and leaders in your field.
 An ongoing programme of seminars with guest speakers from the industry, visiting overseas lecturers and artists in residence is organised by the programme, where specialists, artists and professors share insights into current developments in the arts and cultural field.
 There are study visits to arts organisations, museums and venues including the possibility of regional study trips where you will learn on-the-ground issues directly from arts professionals.
 You will also have opportunities to actively connect with the region through participation in conferences of the Asia Pacific Network for Cultural Education and Research (ANCER) - a network for arts management education and research initiated by LASALLE that links educators, researchers and arts practitioners from different countries in the region.

-Image: Overseas study trip to Guling Street Theatre in Taipei, Taiwan
+Image: Overseas study trip to Guling Street Theatre in Taipei, Taiwar

-Image: Students participating in ANCER Lab 2019 - a series of critical conversations on arts, culture and nolicy - held in Ho Chi Minh City Vietnam
+Image: Students participating in ANCER Lab 2019 - a series of critical conversations on arts, culture and policy - held in Ho Chi Minh City, Vietnam.